Welcome to the Living Well Spending Less FAQ page!

 How do you organize your coupons?

-Several months ago I decided to try out the binder method, which I wrote about here.
+Some time ago I decided to try out the binder method, which I wrote about here.
 While I liked having all my coupons in a portable, ultra-organized format that I could take with me everywhere, I found that clipping ALL my coupons every week was just too much maintenance for me.
 So now I use a hybrid system that combines the Qubie binder method with the filing method; I use the Qubie to store all my printables, loose coupons, and any super high-value coupons that I notice when the new inserts come out on Sundays.
 Then I still file the whole insert by date and find the coupons that I need when I make my shopping list.

 Don’t be surprised if the way you sort and organize your coupons changes over time too.
 For more information on where to find these items, go here.

 I don’t understand all these acronyms and abbreviations!
 Can you please translate?

 I’m still only saving 30-40% at the grocery store.
 How do I save more?